Adarsh-010101/JAVASCRIPT-Study-materials-/README.md

    -Functions as First-class citizens(supports functional programming)

 ## Let & const
    ### LET ( Using 'LET' , while declaring a variable and assigning it with some values that can be updated later .

+   EXAMPLE ->

+   let myclass = 'class'; // myclass decalared using 'let' and assigned = 'class'                               - CONSOLE-OUTPUT -
+   console.log(myclass);                                                                                               class

+   myclass = 'A';          // Upadated value of var myclass again with 'A' console.log(myclass);                                                                                                 A

+   myclass = 'B';          // Upadated value of var myclass again with 'B' console.log(myclass);                                                                                                 B

+   myclass = 'C';          // Upadated value of var myclass again with 'C' console.log(myclass);                                                                                                 C

+   myclass = 'D';          // Upadated value of var myclass again with 'D' console.log(myclass);                                                                                                 D

+   myclass = 'E';          // Upadated value of var myclass again with 'E' console.log(myclass);                                                                                                 E

    ### CONST ( Using 'CONST' , at the time of variable declaration , the value assigned to the variable remains constant and  can not be changed )

 ## Arrow functions
 ## Exports and Imports